Nirma/UIFontComplete/README.md

 Make working with `UIFont` faster and less error-prone

 ## Usage
-This library is simply one extension to `UIFont` and one `Font` `enum` with a case for each standard installed font on iOS.
 No more muddling around searching for names of `UIFont` types and no more surprises at runtime if a font name was mistyped.
+This library is simply one extension to `UIFont` and one `Font` `enum` with a case for each system font on iOS.
+Custom font support is also available, please keep reading for details!

 Instead of the `String` base constructor for `UIFont`: